 Tractor takes as input a single English message.
 The ultimate goal is for Tractor to output a KB representing the semantic information in that message.
 Later systems of the larger project combine these KBs with each other and with hard information.
-Combining KBs from different messages and different hard sources is done via a process of data association [1], [3] that operates by comparing the attributes of and relations among the entities and events described in each KB.
+Combining KBs from different messages and different hard sources is done via a process of data association [8, 14] that operates by comparing the attributes of and relations among the entities and events described in each KB.
 It is therefore important for Tractor to express these attributes and relations as completely and accurately as possible.

-Many systems that are used for the same purpose as Tractor

-use information extraction techniques.
-For example, on its web site, Orbis Technologies, Inc. says, "Orbis Technologies, Inc. is a leader in providing cloud computing-based semantic text analytics, using MapReduce, to support entity extraction, relationship identification, and semantic search", 1 and information extraction is defined as "the process of identifying within text instances of specified classes of entities and of predications involving these entities" [4, emphasis added].
+Many systems that are used for the same purpose as Tractor use information extraction techniques.
+For example, on its web site, Orbis Technologies, Inc. says, "Orbis Technologies, Inc. is a leader in providing cloud computing-based semantic text analytics, using MapReduce, to support entity extraction, relationship identification, and semantic search", 2 and information extraction is defined as "the process of identifying within text instances of specified classes of entities and of predications involving these entities" [7, emphasis added].
 Rather than merely trying to identify certain pre-specified classes of entities and events (people, places, organizations, etc.) in a top-down fashion, by looking for them in the text, we want to faithfully identify and describe all the entities and events mentioned in each message in a bottom-up fashion, converting to a semantic representation whatever occurs there.

-Our approach is to use largely off-the-shelf software for syntactic processing, to be discussed briefly in §III.
-The output of syntactic processing is actually a hybrid syntactic-semantic representation, due to the semantic classification information added by named-entity recognizers.
-We translate the output of the syntactic processing to the KR language we use.
-The KR language is introduced in §II, and the translator in §IV.
-This KB is enhanced with relevant ontological and geographical information, briefly discussed in §V. Finally, hand-crafted syntax-semantics mapping rules are used to convert the mostly syntactic KB into a mostly semantic KB.
+Our approach is to use largely off-the-shelf natural language processing software for text processing, to be discussed briefly in $\S3$.
+The output of text processing is a hybrid syntactic-semantic representation, with semantic classification of entities contributed by named-entity recognizers.
+We translate the output of the text processing to the KR language we use.
+The KR language is introduced in §2, and the translator in §4.
+This KB is enhanced with relevant ontological and geographical information, briefly discussed in §5.
+Finally, hand-crafted syntax-semantics mapping rules are used to convert the mostly syntactic KB into a mostly semantic KB.
 This is still a hybrid syntactic-semantic representation, because the mapping rules do not yet convert all the syntactic information.
-The specific representation constructs we use are introduced in §VI-VIII.
-The syntax-semantics mapping rules are discussed in \(\bar{\rm IX} \), and some summary information drawn from a semantic KB is shown in §X. Although even the remaining syntactic information in the final KB is useful for data association, our intention is to add mapping rules so that, over time, the KBs that are produced are less syntactic and more semantic.
-The results of testing and evaluating the system are presented and discussed in §XI.
+The specific representation constructs we use are introduced in $\S6-8$.
+The syntax-semantics mapping rules are discussed in §9, and some summary information drawn from a semantic KB is shown in §10.
+Although even the remaining syntactic information in the final KB is useful for data association, our intention is to add mapping rules so that, over time, the KBs that are produced are less syntactic and more semantic.
+The results of testing and evaluating the system are presented and discussed in §11.